 The design of the reverse side of the Australian Silver Lunar coins changes every year and always depicts the Chinese zodiac animal for the corresponding year of issuance.
 Unusually, the design of the zodiac animal on the silver coins is different from that on the Australian Gold Lunar coins though.
 There exist two independent series of the Silver Lunar coins.
 The Perth Mint started the 1st series in 1999 with the "Year of the Rabbit".
 A very unusual characteristic of the silver version of the Australian Lunar coins is that the 2nd Australian Silver Lunar series started (in 2008) while the 1st series was still ongoing (until 2010).
-The final edition of the Australian Lunar silver coins of the 2nd series will be issued in 2019.
+The 2nd series of the Australian Lunar silver coins ends in 2019 with the "Year of the Pig" coins.

 The coins that are also known as the Perth Mint Lunar silver coins are minted out of 99.99% pure silver since 2017.
 Until 2016, the coins had a fineness of 99.9%.
 Many different denominations are offered between 1/2 oz and 10 kg.
 The diameter and thickness of the various denominations differs between the 1st and 2nd Australian Lunar series though.
 When you buy silver in the form of these coins you have many options to choose from.
 These are not limited to the choice between brilliant uncirculated and proof coins but also include high-relief proof coins, proof coins with special privy marks, gilded coins (BU and proof), colorized coins (BU and proof) and even colorized coins where the zodiac animals have special gemstone eyes.